Carnarvon Fascine Entryway and Boat Harbour Pen Project

 DoT has commenced work to construct new boat pens at the Carnarvon Boat Harbour and is working with stakeholders to ensure the best result for users.

 There will be a temporary fee relief until a long-term strategy for Fascine access is implemented.
 Vessels that are currently in the boat harbour and are relocated to the new pens will keep paying their current fees.
 Vessels coming from the Yacht Club will have to maintain their Yacht Club membership and keep paying pen fees at the Yacht Club but will have no additional fees to pay at the new pens.
-Other vessels would have to pay the full pen fees, in line with what vessels pay in facilities such as Exmouth.
-Once a long-term strategy for Fascine access is implemented, all fees will be aligned with fees charged at other DoT facilities.
+Other vessels will pay pen fees, in line with at facilities such as Exmouth.
+Once a long-term strategy for Fascine access is implemented, all fees will be aligned with fees charged at DoT facilities.

 If you would like register interest in a new pen in the boat harbour, or wish to subscribe to project newsletters by email, please send your contact details to Fascine@transport.wa.gov.au